 Arbe to Present at the 25th Annual Needham Growth Conference

-/EIN News/ -- TEL AVIV, Israel, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Arbe Robotics Ltd. (Nasdaq: ARBE) (“Arbe”), the global leader in next-generation 4D Imaging Radar solutions, today announced that Karine Pinto-Flomenboim, Chief Financial Officer, will present at the 25th Annual Needham Growth Conference on Tuesday, Jan.
+TEL AVIV, Israel, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Arbe Robotics Ltd. ARBE ("Arbe"), the global leader in next-generation 4D Imaging Radar solutions, today announced that Karine Pinto-Flomenboim, Chief Financial Officer, will present at the 25th Annual Needham Growth Conference on Tuesday, Jan.
 10, 2023 at the Lotte New York Palace hotel.

 The presentation is scheduled for 2:15 p.m.
 Eastern Time on Tuesday, Jan.
 10 and will be webcast from Arbe's Investor Relations website: https://ir.arberobotics.com.
 Karine Pinto-Flomenboim will also hold one-on-one investor meetings during the day.
 Please contact your Needham salesperson to schedule a meeting.